mczubenkopg/dogs-emotion-recognition/README.md

 ## Structure

 Tested models, implementation of GRAD-CAM and other utils files are in the folder model -> scripts <br>
-Results and paper based on my work are in the folder results. <br>
+Results and paper based on my work are in the results folder. <br>
 Onboarding document is from the beginning phase of project, when I was preparing and doing research for that project.